mediv0/vue-input-validator/README.md

 }
 ```

-take note that if you chain multiple tests inside a option (take email option in example above). v-validator will execute all of your tests and combine their result in one boolean value. because of this if one of your tests fails in that chain, the entire option validation will fail too.
+Take note that if you chain multiple tests inside an option (take the email option in the example above). the v-validator will execute all of your tests and combine their result in one boolean value.
+Because of this if only one of your tests in that chain fails, the entire option validation will fail too.

 ```javascript
     email: {